-States have adopted their own arbitration laws on matters of domestic and international arbitration.
-The majority of states have implemented the Uniform Law Commission's ("ULC") Uniform Arbitration Act ("UAA") of 1956 or the Revised Uniform Arbitration Act ("RUAA") of 2000.
-Both apply to arbitration in general, without specifically addressing the subject of international arbitration.
-Some states have implemented the United Nations Commission on International Trade Law ("UNCITRAL") Model Law on International Commercial Arbitration ("UNCITRAL Model Law"), at times together with provisions taken from the New York Convention, while others, such as New York, have enacted their own statutory provisions on arbitration.
+Commission's ("ULC") Uniform Arbitration Act ("UAA") of 195652 or the Revised Uniform Arbitration Act ("RUAA") of 2000.53 Both apply to arbitration in general, without specifically addressing the subject of international arbitration.54 Some states have implemented the United Nations Commission on International Trade Law ("UNCITRAL") Model Law on International Commercial Arbitration ("UNCITRAL Model Law"), 55 at times together with provisions taken from the New York Convention.
+Other states, such as New York, have enacted their own statutory provisions on arbitration.56

-With regard to a tribunal's disclosure powers, Section 7 of the UAA provides that "arbitrators may issue (cause to be issued) subpoenas for the attendance of witnesses and for the production of books, records, documents and other evidence . . . .
-"59 Upon application of a party, tribunals also may permit deposition of a
+With regards to a tribunal's disclosure powers, section 7 of the UAA provides that "arbitrators may issue (cause to be issued) subpoenas for the attendance of witnesses and for the production of books, records, documents and other evidence"57 Upon application of a party, tribunals also may permit deposition of a witness who cannot be subpoenaed or is unwilling to attend a hearing on application of a party.
+58